All Products

 You can use the Tablestore CLI to query the time series data in a time series within a specific time period.

 Run the getts command to query the time series data in a time series within a specific time period.
-For more information, see the Query time series data section of the Operations on time series data topic.
+For more information, see Query time series data.

-The following sample code is used to query time series data that is generated before 1667638230000000 in the time series whose metric name is cpu, data source is localhost, and tags are "region=hangzhou" and "os=ubuntu".
-In addition, the maximum number of returned data entries is set to 100.
+The following sample code provides an example on how to query time series data that is generated within the time range from 0 to 1667638230000000 in the time series whose metric name is cpu, data source is localhost, and tags are "region=hangzhou" and "os=ubuntu".
+In this example, the query results are sorted in chronological order and up to 100 pieces of time series data are returned.

 getts --k '["cpu","localhost",["region=hangzhou","os=ubuntu"]]' --time_start 0 --time_end 1667638230000000 --limit 100